coldbell8918/Hongdo_soft/README.md

 - ### Introduction
   Hongdo_ros_soft contains the content that the robot recognizes and follows a person.
     * **Human track**: Based on the YoloV5, the robot tracking people and obtains the size and coordinates for nearest person
     * **Import ROS**: This package sends the output that size, number, coordinate of recogniged person.
-Then
+    * **Human following**: Depending on the location and distance from the person, the robot approaches the person and stops at a certain distance

 ## Installation